-Arrival of the corporate inner sleeve, 1961
+Arrival of the printed inner sleeve, January 1961

 Confirming date of LP manufacture

 Blue Note inner sleeves can be helpful fixing the provenance of Blue Note records as original pressings, despite obvious limitations which are, I think, incorrectly dismissed.
 Often over-looked due to sometimes being missing and the possibility of mixed up inner sleeves, having examined the evidence in my own collection, I conclude that they are a useful diagnostic tool, in the same class as vinyl weight.
 Not perfect, but helpful circumstantial evidence.

 Nine unique designs

 Fred Cohen’s Guide to Blue note First Pressings points to nine different inner sleeves, each identified by a unique cover thumbnail, of a record which does not appear on any other inner sleeve, in any of the total 72 covers displayed front and back.
 Each variation is linked to a run of Blue Note releases, which themselves can be linked to approximate release dates, aidentifying the approximate time that sleeve was in use.